 Materials for Developing and Implementing Programs

-The above information provides a brief overview of what comprehensive guidance and counseling programs are and why they are needed.
+The above information provides a brief overview of what comprehensive school counseling programs are and why they are needed.
 Materials to help schools fully plan, design, implement, evaluate, and enhance these programs have been developed by professional school counselors, counselor educators, and DESE staff and are available on this website.

 M. Rene’ Yoesel, LPC EdD, Director